AY2223S1-CS2103T-T10-2/tp/docs/DeveloperGuide.md

 4. Undoing list (non-undoable)

    1. Prerequisite: No previous commands this session.
-Re-laund the app if there were previous inputs.
+Re-launch the app if there were previous inputs.

    2. Use `list` command to view entire list.